California OKs autonomous car testing without backup drivers

 Manufacturers can apply for permits allowing driverless testing when the regulations go into effect April 2.

-Department of Motor Vehicles Director Jean Shiomoto said it’s a big boost for regulations in the works for years and that “safety is our top concern.”
+Director Jean Shiomoto of the Department of Motor Vehicles said it’s a big boost for regulations in the works for years and that “safety is our top concern.”

 Industry leader Waymo, Google’s self-driving car spinoff, is not commenting on its rollout schedule.

-The California regulations do not include testing and deployment of autonomous trucks and other commercial vehicles.
+The California regulations do not include testing and deployment of autonomous trucks or other commercial vehicles.